Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 **Layout**

 In this example program, the model files are placed in the `model_repository` directory, and its layout conforms to Triton's conventions.
-Let's see how it is organized and explain:
+Let's see how it is organized:

 ```
 $ tree  -L 3 model_repository/